Germany sees Greek result as commitment to bailout

 “The German Federal Government would consider such a result a decision by Greek voters to forge ahead with the implementation of far-reaching economic and fiscal reforms,” Schaeuble said in a statement.

-Schaeuble added that New Democracy Chairman Antonis Samaras had told euro zone finance ministers in February he was committed to the bailout program.
+Schaeuble added that New Democracy Chairman Antonis Samaras had told euro zone finance ministers in February he was committed to the bailout programme.